bem/bem-components/common.blocks/popup/popup.en.md

 Chosen alignment will affect the opening animation direction.

-By default following admissible directions array is used:
+By default the following admissible directions array is used:

 <table>